nus-cs2103-AY1920S2/duke/docs/README.md

 - Events
 - Deadlines

-These tasks will be recorded and stored in a **MyNeckbeard**'s database
+These tasks will be recorded and stored in **MyNeckbeard**'s database

 ### Feature 2 - `Update Tasks`